 Denmark is going to ban Google services in schools after last year the municipality of Helsingør was ordered to look at the processing of personal data by Google.

 In the week of July 11, the Danish data protection agency, Datalisynet, revealed that the data processing in Google’s Cloud-based workspace, including Gmail, Google Docs, Google Drive and Calendar involving students, does not meet the requirements of the European Union’s GDPR data privacy regulations.

-It appeared that the data processing agreement – or Google’s terms and conditions allows the data to be transferred to countries outside Europe to provide support, while the data is also already stored in one of Google’s EU data centers.
+It appeared that the data processing agreement or Google’s terms and conditions allows the data to be transferred to countries outside Europe to provide support but while the data is also already stored in one of Google’s EU data centers.